VhalennnG/VhalennnG/README.md

   collaborate to make products that would make an immediate impact. <br/>

   Besides that, I'm quite interested into :
-  - Digital art like cyberpunk city.
+  - Cyberpunk digital art.
-  - Movies about mistery and crime.
+  - Mistery and crime movies.
   - Classical Music.
-  - Cinematography like fantasy picture.
-  - Photography like futuristic city in Japan.
+  - Cinematography.
   - Traveling.

   Now I’m currently learning about AI. <br/>